Skip to content

 • Weather (Meteorology) Salinity

-Salinity is the concentration of dissolved salts in water, typically expressed in parts per thousand (ppt) or as a percentage.
-In marine...
+The concentration of dissolved salts in water, typically measured in parts per thousand (ppt) or practical salinity units (PSU).

 More Details